-There are openings at the intersection between the overhang and the roof through which birds and rodents can enter into the attic.
+There are openings at the intersection between the vent blocks and the brick cladding through which birds and rodents can enter into the attic.
 These openings should be covered with wood, wire mesh or filled with aerosol foam.

-3.5 GUTTERS AND DOWNSPOUTS
+GUTTERS AND DOWNSPOUTS

 Roof runoff is collected and channeled into the downspouts by aluminum gutters fastened to the rafter tails.
 The gutters and downspouts are properly installed and are performing their intended function.
 Gutters should be cleaned regularly to prevent clogging and overflow.
-The downspouts are properly installed and are functioning as intended.